aplteam/Tester2/README.md

 2
 ```

-Note that in case such a test function already exists you will be prompted.
+Note that in case such a test function already exists  it will be overwritten, but first you will be prompted for confirmation.

 Note that for technical reasons such a template function cannot be established by `GetTestTemplate` when the namespace hosting the test cases is scripted.
 If that is the case you will be prompted for copying the code to the clipboard; it is then up to you to insert the code into the script.